amoffat/HeimdaLLM/docs/source/attack_surface/sql.rst

 Mitigations
 ^^^^^^^^^^^

-HeimdaLLM allows you to configure a function allowlist predicate, which can be used to prevent the execution of functions that have side-effects.
-We have chosen what we believe are sensible defaults, but you may customize these in your constraint validator.
+HeimdaLLM allows you to configure a function allowlist predicate, through :meth:`SQLConstraintValidator.can_use_function
+<validator.SQLConstraintValidator.can_use_function>`, which can be used to prevent the
+execution of functions.
+We have chosen what we believe are sensible defaults, but you may customize these in your subclassed constraint validator.

 The detection of functions is done by examining the parse tree for function calls, and the grammar has been defined to easily detect the usage of a function, no matter where